 Where teachers are eligible for pay progression, the recommendation made by the appraiser will be based on the assessment of the teacher's performance against their appraisal objectives, having regard to any specific and significant contextual circumstances which might have impacted upon performance6, and against the relevant professional standards (see section on Appointing Appraisers - Teachers and footnotes 3-4, above, for detail of professional standards applicable to teachers).
-Recommendations from teachers' appraisers will be collated and moderated by the Headteacher, who will put forward final recommendations on pay progression to the Governing Body's Pay Committee or other relevant decision-making body).
+Recommendations from teachers' appraisers will be collated and moderated by the Headteacher, who will put forward final recommendations on pay progression to the Governing Body's Pay Committee or other relevant decisionmaking body).
 The decision made by the Governing Body's Pay Committee (or other relevant decision-making body) will be based on the statutory criteria set out in the School Teachers' Pay and Conditions Document (STPCD)7, the relevant teacher standards, non-statutory guidance from the DfE and the school's own pay policy.

 The Governing Body has agreed the pay policy of the school and has considered the implications of the appraisal policy with respect to the arrangements relating to teachers' pay in accordance with the School Teachers' Pay and Conditions Document.
-The Governing Body will ensure that decisions on pay progression are made by 31 December for Headteachers and by 31 October for other teachers.